- Richest Celebrities › Actors

 In 2006, Phoenix was invited to join the Academy of Motion Picture Arts and Sciences, and the following year he appeared in the film "We Own the Night" (2007), and was also the film's producer.
 In 2010, Phoenix co-wrote the mockumentary film "I'm Still Here" with Casey Affleck, and was directed by Affleck.
 It follows Phoenix's life, particularly his retirement announcement back in 2005 and his subsequent "career" as a rapper.
 It was later revealed that his "retirement" and eccentric behavior was all staged, and conducted for "I'm Still Here".
 Other films he has appeared in include "The Master" (2012), "Her" (2013), "Inherent Vice" (2014), "Irrational Man" (2015), "Mary Magdalene" (2018), and "The Sisters Brothers" (2018), to name just a few.

 In 2019, Phoenix received rave reviews and Oscar buzz for his titular role in the Todd Phillips-directed movie "Joker".
 Phoenix and Phillips both accepted lower salaries in exchange for backend points.
-As of June 2020, "Joker" has generated more than $1 billion in revenue and $500 million in profits.
-It is the most-profitable R-rated movie of all time and with his points, Phoenix will reportedly earn tens of millions of dollars.
-For example, if he negotiated a 5% cut of profits, he would be entitled to $25 million.
-The Hollywood Reporter has reported that Todd Phillips has a 20% cut of profits and stands to earn $100+ million from the film.
-These numbers have not been fully confirmed yet.
+Joker went on to generate more than $1 billion in revenue and $500 million in profits.
+As of this writing, it is the most-profitable R-rated movie of all time.

 In addition to his on-screen work, Phoenix has also worked on many projects as a voice actor.
 In 2003, he voiced the role Kenai in the animated film "Brother Bear".
 He has also narrated the documentaries "Earthlings" (2005), "Unity" (2015), and "Dominion" (2018).